 Through the industrial revolution to digital revolution, we have come a long way on how offices run along with almost everything else including office furniture.
 Office environments in modern times not only adapt gender neutral practices but also a lot more emphasis on employees and their well being – which was like a dream a few decades ago when the only focus seemed to be employee productivity.

-Office environments in modern times not only adapt gender neutral practices but also a lot more emphasis on employees and their well being
+Office environments in modern times not only adapt gender-neutral practices but also puts emphasis on employees and their well being

-While embracing different working styles and new approaches to productivity and efficiency, businesses have also adapted different types of furnishings along the way.
-Call it a demand of time or adaptation according to the modern way of connectivity and communication, office furniture has never been like it is today in eras gone by or will it ever be the same in future
+While embracing different working styles and new approaches to productivity and efficiency, businesses have also adopted different types of furnishings along the way.
+Call it a demand of the time, or adaptation according to the modern form of connectivity and communication.
+Office furniture has never been like it is today.

 Evolution of office desks

 Flat top desks with pigeonholes for documents and slots for ledgers were common in the 19th century as they were already in existence by the end of 17th century.
-Roll top desks were introduced in office spaces by the beginning of 20th century.
-But what made a revolution in the way offices install desks in their premises was the introduction of new technology with time.
+Roll-top desks were becoming standard in office spaces by the beginning of the 20th century.
+As these desks show, offices continue to revolutionize themselves with new technology.

 The introduction of typewriters to office desks from the early 20th century changed the way office desks looked.
 Bigger desks with drawers made from steel replaced the wooden desks commonly used at that time.

-After the invention of photocopier in 1949, office desks became smaller in size as storage were to be managed somewhere else because of overwhelming paper use.
-It continued till late 1960’s when fax machines made their way to common office desks.
+After the invention of the photocopier in 1949, office desks became smaller in size.
+Desks became smaller as they didn’t have to manage all the paper use.
+Part of the mainstream until the late 1960s, the small desks didn’t leave until fax machines made their way to standard office desks.

-The invention and common use of computers in regular office not only transformed the regular operations but also the working style of every individual.
-The idea of cubicle proposed by an American furniture designer gave individual staff a bit of independence and autonomy in the 80s and 90s.
-But that did not last long because companies that were forced to downsize or merge because of recession had to solve their space issues with hot desks.
-With the introduction of laptops and flexible working, hot desks became popular among employees as only those who need them would use them.
+The invention and use of computers in offices transformed not only regular operations but also the working style of individuals.
+An American furniture designer proposed the idea of cubicles.
+The designer thought it gave individual staff a bit of independence and autonomy in the 80s and 90s.
+However, that did not last long.
+The recession was forcing companies to downsize or merge.
+Due to this, companies began solving the issue of space with hot desks.
+With the introduction of laptops and flexible working, hot desks became popular among employees.

 Ranging from standing desks to private desks, individuals have freedom to work according to their choice and schedules.